Gender policing: Intersectionality

 Gender policing affects different social identifications in different ways.
 Along with gender, characteristic attributes such as race, gender identity, class, sexual orientation, age, religion, creed, and disability interact with each other and are affected differently by gender policing.
 The effect of intersection of these social categories are studied in intersectionality theory.
 Understanding intersectionality within gender policing can be done by tracing back and analyzing the relation between race and gender in history.
 Race and gender over time produced hierarchies within themselves.
 Similar to the way the classification of "man" cannot exist without "woman", "white" people cannot exist without "black" people.
 Race as a classification arose from European capitalist colonialism.
 European colonists deemed those who weren't "white", primitive and deserving of domination and "civilizing".
 Global colonialism by European capitalists imposed European ways of knowing and being on the peoples they colonized.
 This included a racialized and patriarchal conception of gender.
 The view of colonized peoples as primitive created a distinction between "white" (human) and "black" (property or inhuman).
 The view of "black" as other than human excluded "black" people from classifications of gender.
 In western society, being "white" and middle class continue to inform gender norms, leaving "non-white" people unable to perform accepted femininity or masculinity.

 In modern-day times, intersectionality now touches upon various other forms of human characterizations, affecting people in countless different ways.
 How a white transgender woman may experience gender policing is going to differ greatly from how an Asian heterosexual woman might (etc.).

 In the US, Black girls disproportionately face racist and sexist dress codes, which are racialized gender policing.

 Socialization

 An individual's expression of gender is often first policed by their parent(s), as well as other elder authorities such as teachers and day care providers, at a very young age.
 Gender policing is part of the process of "gendering" children, or socializing them in a way considered conventionally appropriate to their assigned sex.
 Once children are taught gender norms and experience their enforcement, they are likely to begin policing others – both their peers and their elders.

+Gender policing in social contexts

+Gender policing occurs across multiple social environments (schools, families, and workplaces).
+In school settings, groups play a role in enforcing gender norms, often through teasing, bullying, or social exclusion.

+Ethnographic research has shown that adolescents may use language and behavior to reinforce expectations of masculinity and femininity.

+Within families, parents and caregivers often shape early gender expression by encouraging behaviors aligned with traditional norms and discouraging deviation.

+In workplace environments, gender policing may occur through expectations regarding appearance, communication styles, and professional conduct.
+People who do not align to these expectations may face discrimination or might face reduced opportunities.
+Research on workplace communication shows that expectations about how people "should" speak are often shaped by gender.
+Women are more often expected to use a softer, more relationship-focused and deferential communication style, while men are generally expected to be more direct, assertive, and authoritative.